 J.J.
 Hayden

-Perhaps it's a mix of Sonny Chiba and Mickey Mouse (I know Mao means cat, but just for the sound), maybe he couldn't use the name Sonny Chiba for legal reason and took a way around it while taking a s
+Perhaps it's a mix of Sonny Chiba and Mickey Mouse (I know Mao means cat, but just for the sound), maybe he couldn't use the name Sonny Chiba for legal reason and took a way around it while taking a stab at the mouse.

 Join the conversation